September 29, 2021

 With over 3 billion active devices, Android is the operating system of choice for a majority of mobile users in the world.
 With literally thousands of various device models – big and small, derivative and innovatory, cheap and expensive – virtually anyone can find an Android device for themselves.
 Google’s OS is remarkably popular in developing areas, such as Africa (with 82% Android market share in the continent as a whole), Asia (with 83%), and South America (with 89%).
 It’s also still the number one mobile OS in a majority of Europe, although it’s not as prevalent as in poorer regions.

 Being open-source and having somewhat lax rules regarding how apps should look and feel, the Android system offers far more flexibility and customization possibilities.
 In this type of environment, experienced developers could fully unleash their creativity.
-But giving unlimited creative freedom to devs isn’t always desirable, especially if your project has tight deadlines.
+But giving unlimited creative freedom to developers isn’t always desirable, especially if your project has tight deadlines.
 More possibilities also mean more time spent on ideating and more opportunities for something to go wrong.

 As you could probably guess, Google’s mobile operating system isn’t a perfect one.